-1% Decrease in Current Trend 1% Increase in Trend Rates Rates Trend Rates Initial PERACare Medicare trend rate 5.25% 6.25% 7.25% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A Trend Rate 3.00% 4.00% 5.00% Ultimate Medicare Part A Trend Rate 3.50% 4.50% 5.50% Proportionate Share of the Net OPEB Liability \$ 314,638 \$ 323,803 \$ 333,776
+1% Decrease in Current Trend 1% Increase in Trend Rates Rates Trend Rates Initial PERACare Medicare trend rate 5.75% 6.75% 7.75% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A Trend Rate 2.50% 3.50% 4.50% Ultimate Medicare Part A Trend Rate 3.50% 4.50% 5.50% Proportionate Share of the Net OPEB Liability \$ 292,770 \$ 301,421 \$ 310,832

 Discount Rate: The discount rate used to measure the total OPEB liability was 7.25 percent.
-The basis for the projection of liabilities and the FNP used to determine the discount rate was an actuarial valuation performed as of December 31, 2021, and the financial status of the Trust Fund as of the prior measurement date (December 31, 2021).
+The basis for the projection of liabilities and the FNP used to determine the discount rate was an actuarial valuation performed as of December 31, 2022, and the financial status of each of the Health Care Trust Funds as of the current measurement date (December 31, 2023).
 In addition, the following methods and assumptions were used in the projection of cash flows:

-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2022, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Estimated transfers of dollars into the HCTF representing a portion of purchase service agreements intended to cover the costs associated with OPEB benefits. - Benefit payments and contributions were assumed to be made at the middle of the year.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2023, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Estimated transfers of dollars into the HCTF representing a portion of purchase service agreements intended to cover the costs associated with OPEB benefits. - Benefit payments and contributions were assumed to be made at the middle of the year. - Beginning with the December 31, 2023, measurement date and thereafter, the FNP as of the current measurement date is used as a starting point for the GASB 74 projection cost.

-Based on the above assumptions and methods, the HCTF FNP was projected to be available to make all projected future benefit payments of current members.
+Based on the above assumptions and methods, the FNP was projected to be available to make all projected future benefit payments of current members.
 Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate of 7.25 percent.
 There was no change in the discount rate from the prior measurement period.